wp-plugins/delete-me/readme.txt

 * User is prompted to confirm they want to delete themselves ( OK | Cancel ).

-* If ( OK ) the user is deleted along with all their Posts and Links.
+* If ( OK ) the user is deleted along with all their Posts, Links, and ( optionally ) Comments.

 * Deleted user is redirected to the landing page URL, which by default is your home page, but can be changed.